Skip to main content

 SP-1 Document a business need for the digital worker.
 N/A

 SP-2 Assign an organizational sponsor for the digital worker.
-N/A
+N/A ✓ Suggested CIO, CISO, or equivalent

-SP-3 Sponsor acknowledges responsibility for the digital worker on an initial and routine basis.
-N/A
+SP-3 Have sponsor acknowledge responsibility for the digital worker on an initial and routine basis.
+N/A ✓ Recertify sponsor annually ✓ Recertify sponsor annually ✓ Recertify sponsor every six months

 SP-6 Confirm the custodian acknowledges responsibility for the digital worker on an initial and routine basis.
-N/A
+N/A ✓ Recertify custodian annually ✓ Recertify custodian annually ✓ Recertify custodian every six months

 2.2 Validate Worker Access

 1. Employ least privilege (VD-1).
-Like a human worker, a digital worker should have the lowest access required to complete its task.
+Like a human worker, a digital worker should have the lowest access required to complete a task.
 The sponsor should review the use of an elevated account before initially granting it or upgrading an account already in use.

 3. Code review (VD-3).
 Digital worker code may include worker logic and decision-making processes.
 Include design or other system documentation as part of code review for reasoning and decision-making intent.